facebookresearch/spdl/docs/source/migration/pytorch.rst

 distinguish the steps for data acquisition, decoding and preprocessing nor expose them.

-This pattern makes it difficult to achieve mechanical migration (such as one-line-change or swap-the-class type of migration) to SPDL.
 So as to achieve high throughput, it is important to separate the operations of different natures and configure them, but there is no native support for that in :py:class:`torch.utils.data.Dataset`.